 COVID-19 Vaccines and Boosters are widely available through primary care providers, pharmacies, and through public health departments.

 Staying Up to Date on Your COVID-19 Vaccines

 Like many other vaccinations, it is important to stay up to date on your COVID-19 vaccines.
 Staying up to date reduces the likelihood of getting really sick or dying from COVID-19.

 COVID-19 vaccination will help keep you from getting COVID-19

-- All COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing COVID-19.
+- All COVID-19 vaccines currently available in the United States have been shown to be highly effective at preventing severe illness, hospitalization, and death..
 Learn more about the different COVID-19 vaccines.

 - All COVID-19 vaccines currently available in the United States have been shown to be safe.

 - All COVID-19 vaccines in development are being carefully evaluated in clinical trials and will be authorized or approved only if they make it substantially less likely you’ll get COVID-19.
 Learn more about how federal partners are ensuring COVID-19 vaccines work.